 Cutting Banana Food Preparation Activity Photo Tutorial:

+Banana activities like this are fun and educational for young children, toddlers, and up.
 The photo tutorial below shows each step of this banana-cutting Montessori practical life activity.
-This makes it easier to see how to do this simple food preparation activity for kids.
+This makes it easier to see how to do this simple food-preparation activity with kids.

 Montessori Cutting a Banana Practical Life Activity:

-Whenever my daughter wants a banana, she wants to cut it “all by herself.”
+Montessori practical life activities like this help children build independence, one small step at a time, while fostering positive experiences in healthy eating habits.
+Best of all, they get to enjoy the tasty results of their hard work.
+Today, whenever my daughter wants a banana, she wants to cut it “all by herself.”
 I prepare her tray while she puts on her apron.
-Then she carries the tray to her Montessori toddler table, and she’s off.
+Then she carries the tray to her Montessori toddler table and begins the banana activity following the steps outlined above.

 - Coin Sorting: A Montessori Sensorial Activity